bobosii/mini-grep/README.md

 # This project works with your commands.
-There is no any interface..
+There is no any interface

 ## HOW IT WORKS